Criminology NPA @ SCQF Level 5

 Progression

-Successful completion of this programme with a satisfactory Tutor reference and attendance will allow you to apply for a place in one of our level 6 programmes such as Health and Social Care Theory (which includes social sciences and communities), or Access to Allied Health Professions (which includes social sciences/humanities) or our Working With Communities programme.
+Successful completion of this programme with a satisfactory Tutor reference and attendance will allow you to apply for a place in one of our level 6 programmes such as Health and Social Care Theory (which includes social sciences and communities), or perhaps alongside other qualifications you might want to go on and study law.

 Career Prospects

-You might be looking for a career in uniformed services, but are more likely to go on and study at the next level.
+You might be looking for a career in uniformed services, such as the police, but are more likely to go on and study at the next level.

 Additional funding information